About

 The Call for a "National Advocacy Center"

 The 1997 "General Chapter" -- a meeting held once every six years that brings together the Sisters and provides direction and guidance to the community -- called the Congregation of the Good Shepherd Sisters to be "life bearers for the poor of our world."
-Those at the gathering recommended a specific means of implementation:
+Those at the gathering recommended a specific means of implementation.

 At the 1997 General Assembly of the Contemplative Sisters of the Good Shepherd (at this time, the Contemplative Sisters gathered separately), the group expressed an urgency to "find ways to be more open to 'Justice and Peace' issues, especially the rights of women and children."
-The idea for a National Advocacy Center was born and in October 2001 the National Advocacy Center was founded in our nation’s capital. |
+Two U.S. provinces - Mid-North America and New York/Toronto - founded the National Advocacy Center to be their voice on Capitol Hill and advocate for the forgotten and those on the margin of society.
+A third province, Central South, also joined. |